Brad Soderberg: Lindenwood

 On May 14, 2009, Soderberg was named head coach of Lindenwood University in Saint Charles, Missouri.
-In his first season as head coach of the Lions, Soderberg led the Lions to one of the best seasons in school history, a record of 23–10, and set a school record for most home wins in a season, going 13–1 at home.
+In his first season as head coach of the Lions, Soderberg led the Lions to one of the best seasons in school history, a record of 23–10, setting a school record for most home wins in a season by going 13–1 at home.
 On March 29, 2010, the university announced the transfer of Kramer Soderberg, Missouri player of the year during his senior year of high school, from Miami University (Ohio) to join his father's program.

 In his second season as head coach of the Lions, Lindenwood set a new school record for most straight wins after Defeating Missouri Valley 77–66 for the team's 12th straight win on January 6, 2011.
 The Lions finished the regular season 26–4 won the 2011 HAAC Regular Season Championship and earned an automatic bid to the 2011 NAIA Division I men's basketball tournament.
 The 26 wins set a new best record in school history.
 Soderberg led the Lions to their first NAIA Division I Tournament win when the 20th seeded Lions defeated 14th-seeded St. Catharine College 78–72.
 Lindenwood's defense held St. Catharine ten points below its season average and forced 13 turnovers in the game.
 Offensively, Lindenwood made 33 of 40 free throws.
 All three of Lindenwoods guards finished with double digit points, Kramer Soderberg finished with 27, Bazzell with 14 points, and Rose with 13.
 Soderberg's Lions eventually fell in the second round to 3rd-seeded Mountain State University, ending Lindenwood's final season in the NAIA and Heart of America Athletic Conference with the best record in school history with a 29–6 overall record.

 In 2011, Lindenwood began the transition from the NAIA to the NCAA's Division II.
 Competing as an independent, Lindenwood finished the season with a 26–3 record and was invited to the NCAA's Division II Transitional Tournament in Spearfish, South Dakota.
 Soderberg led them to the Division II Transitional National champions by defeating Minot State and Sioux Falls to end the season with a final 28–3 record.

 Lindenwood announced their entry into the Mid–America Intercollegiate Athletics Association (MIAA).
 Although ineligible for post-season play during the transition to Division II, Soderberg's Lions finished their first regular season in the MIAA in a third place tie in the fifteen team league.

 Virginia

 On April 17, 2015, Soderberg was named an assistant coach at Virginia, serving under Dick Bennett's son and former Wisconsin assistant, Tony Bennett.
-Soderberg had a job change in the spring of 2021, where he became the Director of Scouting instead of an Assistant Coach under Tony Bennett.
+Soderberg had a job change in the spring of 2021, where he became the Director of Scouting instead of an assistant coach under Tony Bennett.

+After Tony Bennett retired and Ron Sanchez was not retained, Soderberg left the staff with the hiring of Ryan Odom.

+Millikin

+On June 6, 2025, Soderberg was hired by Millikin, to serve as an assistant coach under his son, Kramer.